 Page 33

 The bands that held the Gulliver like giant down were the bonds of ignorance and as they broke away from that imaginary person the parents of those little ones began to demand attention for their children.
-Wars were waged with the powers by the parents and their savvy children scurried about with only a common goal in mind and this was to go to school every day from home like everyone else.
+Wars were waged with the powers by the parents.
+They and their children scurried about with only a common goal in mind.
+This was simply to go to school every day from home like everyone else.
 No charging knight went before them, no glorious message of declaration was preached.
-Only a dogged determination made them want to get to their class, if but for one more day.
-What a noble thing to see acted out by one after another disabled child.
+Only dogged determination made them want to get to their class, if but for one more day.
+What a noble thing to see acted out by one after another disabled child’s parent.
 It was incredible.
-Of course, the men who were able to observe and see those parents willing to work with their own children did know the lengths to which they would go.
-No longer were parents going to be pushed into offering their children up to some state home where they were torn away from their own.
+Of course, the men who were able to observe and see those parents willing to work with their own children were learning of the lengths to which they would go.
+No longer were parents going to be pushed into offering their children up to some state home where they were torn away from their own family and extended family.

 The numbers were beginning to be released.
-To house a child in an institution came to a cost of 4000 dollars a month.
+To house a child in an institution around 1960 came to a cost of 4000 dollars a month.
 That is 48,000 dollars a year.
-For ten years the numbers jump, 480,000 or almost a half million dollars.
-All at once, to have parents taking that expense on their own shoulders just as they did for their well children began to look more interesting as far as politicians were concerned not to mention the tax payers.
+For ten years the numbers jump, 480,000 or almost a half million dollars the government ultimately had to pay if the parents relinquished their duty.
+All at once to have parents taking that expense on their own shoulders just as they did for their well children began to look more interesting as far as politicians were concerned not to mention the tax payers.
 Again money talks.
-The prejudice toward people who were less than perfect had to be addressed, after all that war on another continent was behind us.
+The prejudice toward people who were less than perfect had to be addressed, after all wars on another continent were behind us.

 Enlightenment always seems to come at one time and this was what was happening before the 1970's.
-For some reason the people up above were looking at the many parents who were single and alone in their efforts in trying to work through the problems of keeping a disabled child at home and were somehow separate one from another but strangely united, too.
+For some reason the people up above were looking at the many parents who were single and alone in their efforts in trying to work through the problems of keeping a disabled child at home and were somehow separated one from another but strangely united, too.
 Their efforts were not organized.
-No throngs of marching insurrection existed, only a personal individual determined conscientious activity happened and they brought attention to themselves and their quest because of this.
+No throngs of marching insurrection existed.
+Only a personal individual determined decision for a conscientious activity happened.
+The pioneers of this way of thinking brought attention to themselves and their quest; nevertheless, they were relentless in their work for a better way of looking at the disabled.

-After Rhonda proved she could function in the classroom she was then accepted into public school, at Lincoln school in Ponca City.
-A special ramp was built on the back side of the school so we could just easily access a classroom.
+After Rhonda proved she could function in the classroom she was then accepted into public school at Lincoln school in Ponca City.
+A special ramp was built on the back side of the school so we could easily access a classroom.

 Mrs. Jones was her teacher for this year.
 An aide was hired.
 This lady helped our daughter to the bathroom and was in the classroom should any of the other students need her.